1

 明庶風居東方。 明庶者,明眾物盡出也。 二月也,律中夾鐘。 夾鐘者,言陰陽相夾廁也。 其於十二子為卯。 卯之為言茂也,言萬物茂也。 其於十母為甲乙。 甲者,言萬物剖符甲而出也; 乙者,言萬物生軋軋也。 南至于氐者。 氐者,言萬物皆至也。 南至於亢。 亢者,言萬物亢見也。 南至于角。 角者,言萬物皆有枝格如角也。 三月也,律中姑洗。 姑洗者,言萬物洗生。 其於十二子為辰。 辰者,言萬物之蜄也。

 The Ming Shu Wind dwells in the east.
-Ming Shu means to brighten all things so they completely emerge.
-The second month: the pitchpipe in the middle is Jia Zhong.
-Jia Zhong speaks of yin and yang being mutually sandwiched and mixed.
+Ming Shu means to brighten all things so they emerge completely.
+The second month: the pitch-pipe in the middle is Jiazhong.
+Jiazhong refers to yin and yang being interleaved with one another.
 Among the twelve branches, it is Mao.
-Mao in speech means luxuriant.
-It speaks of the ten thousand things being luxuriant.
-Among the ten mothers, it is Jia and Yi.
-Jia speaks of the ten thousand things splitting their tally armor and emerging.
-Yi speaks of the ten thousand things living with a grinding sound.
-It goes south until Di.
-Di speaks of the ten thousand things all arriving.
-It goes south until Kang.
-Kang speaks of the ten thousand things being high and visible.
-It goes south until Jiao.
-Jiao speaks of the ten thousand things all having branches and frames like horns.
-The third month: the pitchpipe in the middle is Gu Xi.
-Gu Xi speaks of the ten thousand things being washed and living.
+Mao means luxuriant.
+It refers to the ten thousand things being luxuriant.
+Among the ten stems, it is Jia and Yi.
+Jia refers to the ten thousand things splitting their shell and emerging.
+Yi refers to the ten thousand things living with a grinding sound.
+It goes south to Di.
+Di refers to the ten thousand things all arriving.
+It goes south to Kang.
+Kang refers to the ten thousand things being high and visible.
+It goes south to Jiao.
+Jiao refers to the ten thousand things all having branches and frames like horns.
+The third month: the pitch-pipe in the middle is Guxi.
+Guxi refers to the ten thousand things being washed clean into life.
 Among the twelve branches, it is Chen.
-Chen speaks of the ten thousand things' morning.
+Chen refers to the ten thousand things' growth at dawn.

 16